Skip to content

 Custom logic survives regeneration — by design

 This is the problem that kills most code generation approaches.
 The tools that generate code you can modify freely work until you need to regenerate, at which point you either lose your changes or maintain a fork of the generator.
 The tools that do not let you modify generated code keep the generation clean but force you to write business logic in a separate layer that is awkward to compose with the generated API.
-The DDK's file-level naming convention — *.resolvers.go is generated, *.custom.resolvers.go is yours — is not a complex mechanism, but it is the right one: simple to understand, safe to automate, and robust to schema evolution.
+The DDK's file-level naming convention for separating generated from custom code is not a complex mechanism, but it is the right one: simple to understand, safe to automate, and robust to schema evolution.
 It is paired with a bidirectional workspace migration that syncs generated and custom files in both directions, so a developer working in the workspace and a CI/CD pipeline working in the server directory always stay consistent.
 Getting this right required more iteration than the schema directives themselves.
 Teams can extend DDK servers with arbitrarily complex behaviour while maintaining a clean, regenerable foundation.
 The Custom Resolvers page covers how to write these extensions — including how to reference generated types, write complex filtering logic, and add computed fields — and the Architecture page documents exactly what the DDK overwrites versus what it preserves during the regeneration process.

 Servers are provisioned on demand through the platform

-The DDK is not a standalone CLI tool — it runs as a gRPC service within the OR SDK.
-When a team needs a new data server, they call the DDK plugin through the platform rather than running scripts locally.
-The SDK invokes the DDK's CreateServer or ReGenerateServer gRPC methods, passing the schema definition and server configuration.
+The DDK is not a standalone CLI tool — it runs as a service within the OR SDK.
+When a team needs a new data server, they call the DDK through the platform rather than running scripts locally.
+The SDK invokes the DDK's server creation or regeneration methods, passing the schema definition and server configuration.
 The DDK generates and wires up the server in-place.
 This means server provisioning is a platform operation — consistent, repeatable, and available to every OR user without local tooling setup.
-The Usage page covers the full provisioning workflow, and the Architecture page documents the gRPC interface in detail — the available methods, what parameters they accept, and how the code generation pipeline flows from schema to running service.
-The SDK API DDK component shows how the SDK API layer exposes this capability to the rest of the platform.
+The Usage page covers the full provisioning workflow, and the Architecture page documents the service interface in detail — the available methods, what parameters they accept, and how the code generation pipeline flows from schema to running service.

 Consistent architecture across all data services

-Every DDK-generated server shares the same architecture: Go + gqlgen for the GraphQL layer, GORM for database access, PostgreSQL for persistence, Redis for caching, and Docker for containerisation.
+Every DDK-generated server shares the same architecture: Go for the language, gqlgen for the GraphQL layer, GORM for database access, PostgreSQL for persistence, Redis for caching, and Docker for containerisation.
 This consistency means any developer familiar with one DDK server can navigate any other.

 The Go choice is deliberate and worth explaining.
-Most backend code generation tools in the GraphQL space generate JavaScript/TypeScript (Apollo Server, Nexus) or Python (Strawberry, Ariadne).
+Most backend code generation tools in the GraphQL space generate JavaScript/TypeScript or Python.
 Go offers compile-time type safety that dynamic languages cannot, which matters when the code is generated: the DDK's generator can produce Go that fails to compile if the schema contains errors, catching mistakes before a server is deployed.
 Go's performance profile is also appropriate for data-serving workloads in an enterprise Kubernetes environment.
 The cost is ecosystem: Go is not where most data scientists live, which is why models run in Python or Julia and communicate with DDK servers over GraphQL rather than sharing a runtime.

-The Architecture page documents what the consistent server structure looks like at the code level — the six gqlgen plugins, the generated file layout, and the Docker environment.
-This predictability is why the MDK can reliably connect to any DDK server via IMPORT_DDK and EXPORT_DDK workflow tasks.
+The Architecture page documents what the consistent server structure looks like at the code level — the generation plugins, the generated file layout, and the Docker environment.
+This predictability is why the MDK can reliably connect to any DDK server via data connection workflow tasks.

 Role in the Optimal Reality Platform